BuiHaiNinh/pizzawebsiteEWA/README.md

 Use the credentials you have set in the `env.txt` file for `root`.
 The database will be stored persistently (as long as you do not delete the containers).
 Nevertheless you should better export new database schemes into a sql-file.

 ### Major Changes
 If you have changed your `env.txt` or if you want to start from scratch you have to delete and recreate the database volume.
-Be aware that your data base entries will be lost!
+Be aware that your database entries will be lost!
 To do so stop the running containers `docker-compose down` and delete db volume `docker volume rm ewa_mariadb`.

 ### Misc